qualuo/dijkstras-algorithm/README.md

 * Blue nodes are the frontier/open/tentative nodes (that have a preliminary shortest distance).
 * Node size indicates weight (smaller = shorter).
 Size is relative.
 * Longer paths are darker, while short and easy paths are brighter.
 Shade is relative.
 * White lines show the shortest path to any node from the starting node.
+(Shortest-path tree)
 * Random nodes are removed from the grid.
 * New scenarios are procedurally generated.
+* The option to randomize weights will create more varied scenarios than uniform grid.

 <p align="center">
   <img src="./Images/pathfinding.gif" alt="Showcase"/>